“I would like a bounce-back, business interruption, coronavirus – but not Covid-19 – small, large, medium business loan

 “Taking on large amounts of debt during a crisis may seem counterintuitive, but firms need to ask themselves where their business is going,” Johnson says.
 “The innovative ones will be looking at new openings in the market and how they can embrace the rapid digitalisation of the past few months.
 They may even be seeking out opportunities to expand their business network through mergers and acquisitions.
 But they can’t do any of this without funding.”

 Different lenders will have different criteria, but BOOST&Co’s experience of working with innovative, fast-growing SMEs means that it understands the need for tailored and flexible funding, crisis or no crisis.

-By offering three CBILS products (term loans, invoice finance and revolving credit facilities), in collaboration with its sister company Growth Lending, BOOST&Co enables businesses to access the type of funding that they need – and the fact that it can be used for mergers and acquisitions, for investment in future growth and to refinance existing loans makes the lender’s products much more flexible than other recovery loans in the market.
+By offering three CBILS products (term loans, invoice finance and revolving credit facilities), in collaboration with its partner, Growth Lending, BOOST&Co enables businesses to access the type of funding that they need – and the fact that it can be used for mergers and acquisitions, for investment in future growth and to refinance existing loans makes the lender’s products much more flexible than other recovery loans in the market.

 “Our ultimate aim is to ensure that the businesses that were growing before the pandemic continue to grow and develop in the coming months and years.
 We understand that business owners want fast and flexible funding, so we want to make that happen,” Johnson says.